 Overview

 When a user fails to authenticate multiple times in a row, their account will be temporarily locked and future authentication attempts will be denied.
-While a lock is not active, the counter becomes reset upon a successful authentication attempt.
-Users can be unlocked in one of three ways:
+While a lock is not active, the counter is reset upon a successful authentication attempt.
+Users can be unlocked in one of three ways:- The lock expires

 - A project may optionally have Stytch send an email allowing users to unlock their account themselves